ait-testbed/attackmate/docs/source/playbook/commands/sliver-session.rst

 .. confval:: session

    Name of the Sliver implant session to operate in.
-The implant must have been generated and deployed previously via the :ref:`sliver` generate_implant command.
+The implant must have been generated and deployed previously via the sliver :ref:`generate_implant <sliver>` command.

    :type: str
    :required: True